KanisphonKonhirungit/memo_board_api/README.md

 ## Setup Database

 ### 1. Create the memo_board Database
-If you're running PostgreSQL locally, you need to create the memo_board database.
+If you're running PostgreSQL locally, you must create the memo_board database.
 You can do this using DBeaver or via the PostgreSQL CLI.

 Using DBeaver: